void

 Background

-U krále brabantského is one of the oldest existing pubs in Prague, now (2010) part of a chain which uses the Medieval times as a theme.
-According to their web page it was opened as early as 1375 and has been operating almost continuously ever since.
+U krále brabantského is one of the oldest existing pubs in Prague, now (2010) part of a chain with a Medieval theme.
+According to their website, it was opened as early as 1375 and has operated almost continuously ever since.

 Hašek and the King of Brabant

-Hájek provides a number of details about the establishment, and describes his visits there with Hašek, Opočenský, Lada a.o.
-He remembers the entertaining landlord Krügler, a former regiment musician.
-The landlord was good at whistling and playing drums with his fingers.
-He also entertained his guests with his story telling.
+Ladislav Hájek provides a number of details about the establishment, and describes his visits there with Hašek, Opočenský, Josef Lada and others.
+He remembers the entertaining landlord Krügler, a former regimental musician.
+The landlord was good at whistling and drumming with his fingers.
+He also entertained his guests with his storytelling.

-In one of the stories Krüger claims it that a former landlord murdered a guest who defrauded him and dumped the body in the underground sever on the street.
-The body, with the head down the sever and feet sticking up, was only found further down the street when the sewer flooded a few days later.
+In one of the stories, Krüger claims that a former landlord murdered a guest who defrauded him and dumped the body in the underground sewer on the street.
+The body, with the head down the sewer and feet sticking up, was only found further down the street when the sewer flooded a few days later.
 This grotesque tale was one of Hašek's favourites.

 Another story that Hašek also liked was about a group of schoolchildren from the countryside who were treated by the landlord to beer and sausages.
-They thanked the landlord by singing, although he would rather have been paid!
+They thanked the landlord by singing, although he would have preferred to be paid!
 This story was eventually published by Antonín Nečásek in Humoristické listy.

-In the end Hájek and his friends stopped going there after Hašek caused an outrage by tearing apart a painting of king Václav IV.
+In the end, Ladislav Hájek and his friends stopped going there after Hašek caused an outrage by tearing apart a painting of King Václav IV.

 Used for secret meetings

 Sergey Soloukh points to an important note by Zdeněk Matěj Kuděj in his book Ve dvou se to lépe táhne.
-Kuděj describes the tavern as dark and dingy, popular for secret meetings.
-This information alone makes the pub a good candidate as host for the conspirational meeting between Švejk and Blahník in the novel.
+Kuděj describes the tavern as dark and dingy, and "popular for secret meetings".
+This information alone makes the pub a good candidate to host the conspiratorial meeting between Švejk and Blahník.

 Landlords